INTERNATIONAL FEDERATION OF WOMEN'S HOCKEY ASSOCIATION

 By 1972 committees were set up to deal with the above, the Village at Pollock Halls, all Technical aspects at Meadowbank and Peffermill, Finance, Media, Transport, Ticketing, Stewarding, Ceremonial – a huge undertaking involving many members of the SWHA.It is important to note that those involved in all aspects of the event were volunteers.

-Also in the years leading up to 1975, the SWHA, Districts and clubs had organised many fund raising events, including the sale of memorabilia, which will be exhibited at the 50th Anniversary.
+Also in the years leading up to 1975, the SWHA, Districts and clubs had organised many fund raising events, including the sale of memorabilia, some of which will be exhibited at the 50th Anniversary.
 The same Districts and clubs, along with members of the SHA, provided the many volunteers required to deliver the event, schools provided the ball girls and the dancers for the Opening Ceremony, and the Girl Guides were responsible for the many ceremonial duties.

 The SWHA were fortunate to receive the support of the Scottish Sports Council, the City of Edinburgh, the Royal Bank of Scotland, the University of Edinburgh, Grays of Cambridge, the Peregrines (SWHA Touring team), and the hosting of a reception by Her Majesty’s Government at Edinburgh Castle.
 His Royal Highness, Prince Philip, Duke of Edinburgh gave his patronage to the Conference and Tournament.